How to download your visualization as a PNG

 Note that PNG is a raster-based image format, not a vector-based on: An image saved as PNG will become pixelated when you scale it up after exporting it from Datawrapper.
 Make sure to export the PNG from Datawrapper in the format you'll need it, not smaller.
 Or use our PDF export for a vector export that can be scaled up indefinitely.
+You can learn how to do so here.

 How to choose the PNG export